 Object Synchronization timeout

-4. Parameters Settings: In parameters section you will specify the input and ouptu parameters.
+4. Parameters Settings: In the parameters section you will specify the input and output parameters.

-You can access the parameters using script as mentioned below.
+You can access the parameters using the script as mentioned below.

-5. Environment Settings: In Environment section you can view built – in and user defined global variables.
+5. Environment Settings: In the Environment section you can view built-in and user defined global variables.
 You can also create new user defined variables here.

-6. Web Settings: In web section you can specify the browser navigation timeout.
+6. Web Settings: In the web section you can specify the browser navigation timeout.

-7. Recovery Settings: In recovery section you will be able to add and activate/deactivate new recovery scenarios to the test.
+7. Recovery Settings: In the recovery section, you will be able to add and activate/deactivate new recovery scenarios to the test.

 You can also view the properties of the scenarios.

-8. Local System Monitor Settings: In this section you can monitor the various properties of the system like memory usage, cpu usage by given application during test execution.
+8. Local System Monitor Settings: In this section you can monitor the various properties of the system like memory usage, CPU usage by the given application during test execution.

 - Low Level

-Analog mode: In this mode QTP records the mouse movements and key strokes on the keyboard as Tracks so that it can help you in testing the situations like signature scanning or handwriting or drawing some objects on the screen or in a window etc.
+2. Analog mode: In this mode QTP records the mouse movements and keystrokes on the keyboard as Tracks so that it can help you in testing the situations like signature scanning or handwriting or drawing some objects on the screen or in a window etc.